 Need a scale for your research but aren’t sure how to find the best one?

 We (a team of HRI researchers and cognitive scientists) have developed a guideline that encompasses the minimal criteria needed for a scale to be considered “good” (according to basic psychometric scale development and validation standards).
-Each guideline item indicates a piece in the scale development process with 13 items in total.
+Each guideline item indicates a piece in the scale development process with 13 questions (or items) in total.
 In order for a scale to receive a point on our guideline, their development or validation paper must have included some information that was relevant to that part of the process.

 So, if you’re looking for that “perfect” scale, look no further!
 All the information you need to find it is right here.